-We are now using the survey responses to work out which are the most popular questions.
-We will hold a workshop to discuss and agree the final order of priority of the questions.
-Social workers and the members of the public they work with will be at the workshop.
-This will help us make sure that when we agree the most important questions, they are what social workers and people who need their help really want to see researched.
+We held a workshop to discuss and agree the final order of priority of the questions in July 2018.
+Social workers and the members of the public they work with were at the workshop.
+This meant that when we agreed the most important questions, they were what social workers and people who need their help really wanted to see researched.

-Once we have the final list, we will promote it to researchers and the people who fund research.
+The final list will be published here in autumn 2018 and we will promote it to researchers and the people who fund research.
 They will then know what it is most important to research.